Cemetery Mapping from GPS to GIS

 Contact our team at CIMS to see if our solution might be the right for you.

-Our background in engineering and GIS enabled our technology services team develop a software solution specific to cemeteries.
-Over the past 20 years, we’ve helped over 1,000 cemeteries in 49 states computerize their records and build GIS mapping systems using our software, CIMS.
+Our background in engineering and infrastructure design and developments enabled our technology services team develop a software solution specific to cemeteries.
+Over the past 20 years, we’ve helped over 1,000 cemeteries in 49 states computerize their records and build GIS maps using our software, CIMS.
 As part of Ramaker, we have a deep background in helping municipalities, school districts, and private businesses implement GIS for community development, utility layouts, and emergency management planning.